uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 If the customer retrieves a tax calculation during the year, it is an estimated forecast and they do not need to pay any tax at this time.
 They will pay tax after submitting their final declaration.

-If a software vendor identifies what they think could be a problem with the [Individual Calculations API](/api-documentation/docs/api/service/individual-calculations-api), they will need to contact [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk).
+If a software provider identifies what they think could be a problem with the [Individual Calculations API](/api-documentation/docs/api/service/individual-calculations-api), they will need to contact [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk).